tebru/aes-encryption/README.md

 ## Usage

-Simply instantiate the encrypter class with a 64 character key and use the `encrypt`/`decrypt` methods
+Simply instantiate the encrypter class with a key and use the `encrypt`/`decrypt` methods

 ```php
 <?php